 I have symptoms of Coronavirus

-If you have symptoms associated with Coronavirus including a new continuous cough and a high temperature, you are advised to stay at home for 7 days.
+If you have symptoms associated with Coronavirus including a new continuous cough, a high temperature or a sudden loss or change of sense of taste or smell, you are advised to stay at home for 7 days.
 Do not attend your GP practice, hospital or pharmacy.
-If your condition gets worse and you need medical advice or if your symptoms do not resolve after 7 days please contact NHS 111 using their online service or contact NHS 111 by telephone if you do not have online access – do not contact your GP practice.
+If your condition gets worse and you need medical advice or if your symptoms do not resolve after 7 days please contact NHS 111 using their online service or contact NHS 111 by telephone if you do not have online access.

 Someone in my household has symptoms of Coronavirus

-If someone in your household has a raised temperature or a new continuous cough ALL household members are advised to stay at home and self-isolate for up to 14 days to avoid spreading the infection outside the home.
+If someone in your household has a raised temperature, a new continuous cough or a sudden loss or change of sense of taste or smell, ALL household members are advised to stay at home and self-isolate for up to 14 days to avoid spreading the infection outside the home.
 After 14 days, anyone in the household who does not have symptoms can return to their normal routine.

 But, if anyone else in the household gets symptoms, they should stay at home for 7 days from the day their symptoms start.
 Even if it means they’re at home for longer than 14 days.
 The most up-to-date public guidance is always online at www.nhs.uk/coronavirus

 I have recently returned from abroad

 If you have recent returned from abroad you no longer need to self isolate for 14 days.
 If you develop symptoms of a cough or a temperature you should self isolate for 7 days in line with the current advice.